jaridmargolin/formatter.js/README.md

 Why?
 ----

 Sometimes it is useful to format user input as they type.
 Existing libraries lacked proper functionality / felxibility.
 Formatter was built from the ground up with no dependencies.
+There is however a jquery wrapper version for quick use.